wmhilton-stoplight/platform-docs/2a.-style-guides/style-guides-and-git.md

 ## Style Guide Projects

-At this time, style guide projects are stored in Stoplight and cannot be connected to Git.
+At this time, style guide projects are stored in Stoplight and can't be connected to Git.